UBC-NLP/palmx_2025/README.md

-# PalmX 2025 MCQ Evaluation
+# PalmX 2025 Shared Task MCQ Evaluation

 This repository contains the evaluation code and data for the [PalmX 2025 Shared Task](https://palmx.dlnlp.ai/index.html) on Benchmarking LLMs for Arabic and Islamic Culture.